wixette/isb/README.md

 }
 ```

-The code line `Engine engine = new Engine("Unity", new Type[] { typeof(Game) });` registers the class `Game` into
+The code `Engine engine = new Engine("Unity", new Type[] { typeof(Game) });` registers the class `Game` into
 the ISB engine.

-The click event handler of the button reads the input BASIC code from the input field then compiles and runs the code
+The click event handler of the button reads the BASIC code from the input field then compiles and runs it
 with the ISB engine.
 Error messages got from the ISB engine will be reported to Unity's `Debug.Log`.

-### Start the game and execute BASIC code in game
+### Start the game and execute BASIC code

 Start the Unity game.
-Type the following example code into the input field:
+Type the following example code in the input field:

 ```
 For x = -3 To 3